-The Academy has considerable reliance on continued Government funding through the EFA.
-In the year, approximately 91.9% of the Academy's incoming resources (excluding amounts transferred on conversion from the Local Authority) was ultimately Government funded and whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.
+The Academy has considerable reliance on continued Government funding through the ESFA.
+In the year, approximately 90.8% of the Academy's incoming resources was ultimately Government funded and whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.